420 Stainless Steel Wire UNS S42000

 Alloy 420 can be cold rolled to achieve the temper properties required by specific customers and/or manufacturing requirements.
 Contact Ulbrich Wire for details.

-Alloy 420 provides full corrosion resistance only in the hardened or hardened and tempered.
+Alloy 420 stainless steel wire provides full corrosion resistance only in the hardened or hardened and tempered.
 In these conditions, its corrosion resistance is similar to type 410.
 Refer to NACE (National Association of Corrosion Engineers) for recommendations.

 Standard Wire Finishes

 Extra Clean: Extra clean is also referred to as “bright annealed” or “bright annealed and cold rolled”

 Grease (round wire only): Drawn in a heavy grease produces an “Ultra bright” finish for

 Soap (round wire only): Soap is used as a lubricant in the drawing process and is not

 removed.
 It acts as a lubricant during customer part forming operation.
 A soap finish is

 Plated: Many plating options are available.

 ∗Special finishes are available: Contact Ulbrich Wire Sales with special finish and plating requests.